TwoClocks/coroutine-benchmarks/README.md

 Have zig in your path (there is a snap for it). in the zig directory run `zig build`

-In the `cpp` directory there are two scripts `setup` will create the target directories and make `cmake` aware of them.
+In the `cpp` directory there are two scripts `setup` will create the target directories and set `cmake` for them.
 The `build` script builds both targets.
-GCC 11 required.
+GCC 11+ required.

 to run the tests, in the root directory run `cargo bench`